 The Ursula Vogel Trust award is available to postgraduate members of the Classical Association of South Africa (CASA) to conduct research on an approved topic at an academic institution abroad or alternatively to follow an approved itinerary of classical sites in the classical world.
 Applicants must have at least a BA Honours degree in the Classics, Ancient History, Latin or Classical Greek.
-Preference will be given to upcoming researchers in the field, and to an individual who intends doing research on a subject in ancient Roman or Greek History but other research topics in the general field of Classics or Classical Archaeology will also be eligible.
+Preference will be given to upcoming researchers in the field, and to an individual who intends doing research on a subject in ancient Roman or Greek History, but other research topics in the general field of Classics or Classical Archaeology will also be eligible.
 The award is made biennially.

 Candidates must submit their applications to the Chairperson of the Trustees for initial scrutiny and forwarding to the Trustees.
-Details of the information required to support the application are set out below, but enquiries may be sent to the contact details supplied below.
+Details of the information required to support the application are set out below, and enquiries may be sent to the contact details supplied below.
 The Trustees will select a candidate from the list of eligible applicants and their decision will be final.
 No correspondence will be entered into once the applicants have been informed of the result.

 The following documentation is required from each applicant:

 - A resumé or research proposal of the intended research project, including a proposed timeline up to date of conclusion of the overall project (e.g. completion of postgraduate qualification or publication of article).

 - The name of the institution where the research project will be conducted.

 - The name and contact details of the person under whose supervision the research will be conducted.

 - Confirmation by the contact person that the applicant has been invited by the institution to conduct research at the named institution.